tcorral/methodology-angular-development/README.md

 ### About

 This styleguide is aimed at front-end developers interested in developing widgets for the Backbase CXP platform using the [AngularJS](https://angularjs.org/) framework.
-The objective is to:

- 1. Present the best practices for Backbase Widget development using Angular
+The objective is to present the best practices for Backbase Widget development using Angular
- 2. Address things to take in consideration when migrating from Angular 1.2 to Angular 1.3

 ### References